Tips and recommendations

 Data signals

-An appropriately equipped monitor can be used as a USB docking station for accessories such as keyboard, mouse, webcam, hard drives, and similar components without the need to connect any additional cables.
-Furthermore, a stable network connection is possible via a LAN port directly on the monitor.
-The KVM switch on certain models lets you conveniently run multiple PCs simultaneously.
+A suitably equipped monitor can be used as a USB docking station for accessories such as a keyboard, mouse, webcam and similar components without the need to connect additional cables.
+A stable network connection is also possible via a LAN connection directly on the monitor.
+The practical operation of several PCs is possible with certain models thanks to the KVM switch.

 Peripheriegeraete_3000x2000.jpg

-To be able to work as comfortably as possible in the home office, you will benefit greatly if your monitor has an integrated USB hub.
-This will allow you to keep the USB devices you need at home (such as mouse and keyboard, headset or hard disks and memory card readers) directly connected to the monitor and so you don’t have to connect them individually and laboriously to the notebook each time.
+In order to be able to work as comfortably as possible in the home office, it is a great advantage if the monitor has an integrated USB hub.
+This allows you to keep the USB devices you need at home (such as a mouse and keyboard, headset or card reader) connected directly to the monitor instead of having to connect them to the notebook individually and laboriously each time.

-If your monitor can be connected via USB-C, no additional cable is necessary.
-The data connection (in addition to the image signal) then runs via the USB-C cable.
-If you use HDMI or DisplayPort, a single USB cable is sufficient to connect all peripheral devices connected to the monitor to your computer.
+If you can connect the monitor via USB-C, no additional cable is required.
+The data connection then runs via the USB-C cable in addition to the image signal.
+If you use HDMI or DisplayPort, a single USB cable is sufficient to connect all peripheral devices connected to the monitor to the computer.

 LAN_Cabel.jpg